mykalamos/Programming/README.md

 This suffered from frequent failures.
 Issues with software delivered atomically into Production at the end of the project would include it

-1. Not working
+1. Not working - i.e. not doing what the developers wanted
+1. Not delivering i.e. not doing what the customer wanted
 1. Failing non-functional requirements e.g. performance
-1. Not doing what customer wanted

 ## Agile Manifesto